kihong017/Spectrum_Point_Calculation/pointcalculation/README.md

-<<<<<<< HEAD
-# Spectrum Point Calculation
-This is a Rest web service for calculating points customers receive depending on how much they spend.
-A customer receives 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent over $50 in each transaction. (e.g. a $120 purchase = 2x$20 + 1x$50 = 90 points).

-It also provides report on reward points earned for each customer per month and total.

 ## Data Sets Explain
 * custid : Customer's ID (Assuming there are already customer ids exist). ex) 10001, 10002
 * moneyspent : Money spent by a customer. ex) 100